mattways/attachs/README.md

 end
 ```

-NOTE: If storage is s3 you can pass ssl: true to force https.
+NOTE: If storage is s3 you can pass ssl: true to force https, or cachebuster: false in any storage to remove timestamp.

 ## Storage